 Tuesday 17th April

 4am.
-Yesterday I finished at Brendon Methodist Church, then got a lift to Washford.
+Yesterday I finished at Brendon Methodist Church, then got a lift to Washford where I caught the bus to Minehead.
 It’s possible to get back to Washford by public transport but no further.
 If I were to walk from Washford to my next destination the journey is the same length.
-But… My rules say I will walk every step from Lands End to John O’Groats so I need to get back to yesterday’s stopping point.
+But… my rules say I will walk every step from Lands End to John O’Groats so I need to get back to yesterday’s stopping point.

 There are two choices: